wouterdebie/i2cssh/README.markdown

 ## Known issues

 - i2cssh uses rb-appscript and that only seems to work on ruby 1.8.7 and breaks on 1.9.x
-- Only a single username can be used when using -m username@host.

 ## TODO